-The Executive Minister is the Council's only link to operational achievement and conduct, so that all authority and accountability of Convention staff, as far as the Council is concerned, is the responsibility of the Executive Minister.
+The Executive Minister is the Council's only link to operational achievement and conduct, so that all authority and accountability of Canadian Baptists of Atlantic Canada (2021) staff, as far as the Council is concerned, is the responsibility of the Executive Minister.

 - 1. The Council shall not give instructions to Staff who report directly or indirectly to the Executive Minister. - 2.
-The Council will refrain from evaluating, either formally or informally, any staff other than the Executive Minister. - The Council will view Executive Minister performance as identical to organizational performance, so that organizational accomplishment of Council-stated Ends and avoidance of Council-proscribed Means will be viewed as successful Executive Minister performance.
+The Council will refrain from evaluating, either formally or informally, any staff other than the Executive Minister. - 3.
+The Council will view Executive Minister performance as identical to organizational performance, so that organizational accomplishment of Council-stated Ends and avoidance of Council-proscribed Means will be viewed as successful Executive Minister performance.